Web99-web/metaadvisor.eu/content/news/2026/08/15/facebook-blocked-indias-prime-minister-narendra-modi-meta-apologized.md

 # Facebook blocked India’s Prime Minister Narendra Modi - then apologized?

 An unusual story from India may have gone largely unnoticed by many people around the world.
-Facebook temporarily blocked a post by Indian Prime Minister Narendra Modi.
-The Indian government reacted in a way an ordinary Facebook user can only dream of: it immediately summoned senior Meta representatives and demanded that the company explain at the highest level what had happened.
-Meta then acknowledged an “operational error,” and its Chief Global Affairs Officer Joel Kaplan personally apologized to the Indian minister on behalf of the company.
+On **July 28, 2026**, Facebook temporarily blocked a post by Indian Prime Minister Narendra Modi.
+The Indian government reacted in a way an ordinary Facebook user can only dream of: within days, it summoned senior Meta representatives and demanded that the company explain at the highest level what had happened.
+Meta later acknowledged that the incident was an **“operational error,”** and on **August 5**, its Chief Global Affairs Officer Joel Kaplan personally apologized to the Indian minister on behalf of the company.

 ## An apology for the Prime Minister, for an ordinary user - THE END!